-- a self-motivated and confident approach, to gain the most from training placements in busy hospital departments
+- a self-motivated and confident approach to work, to gain the most from training placements in busy hospital departments

-- a willingness to keep up to date with the latest scientific and medical research in this field
+- a willingness to keep up to date with the latest scientific and medical research in medical physics.

-Entry onto the training scheme is competitive and there are many more applicants than places.
+Competition for entry on to the STP is tough.
 To improve your chances, try and get some work experience within a hospital medical physics or engineering department.
 Arrange a visit to a department in your local hospital to find out more about the role.
 Direct experience with patients can also be useful.

 Although the majority of clinical scientists working in medical physics are employed in the NHS, you can also work for: